chipsalliance/rocket-chip/README.md

 * **amba**
 This RTL package uses diplomacy to generate bus implementations of AMBA protocols, including AXI4, AHB-lite, and APB.
-* **chip**
-This top-level utility package invokes Chisel to elaborate a particular configuration of a coreplex, along with the appropriate testing collateral.
 * **config**
 This utility package provides Scala interfaces for configuring a generator via a dynamically-scoped parameterization library.